stephenwspann/djinni-hello-world/README.md

 ## Installation

-first clone the repository in the directory of your choice, then run the .run_djinni script inside it:
+first clone the repository in the directory of your choice, then run the `run_djinni.sh` script inside it:

     $ sh run_djinni.sh